PendragonDevelopment/classic-city-rails/syllabus.md

 ### Explore Slack
 - Slack is a communication tool that we'll be using for the class.

-# Class 1: Dev Environment and Ruby Basics
+# Class 1: Dev Environment and Ruby Basics Sept 18th

 - Terminal/Command Line
 - Virtual Machines